-In May of 2015, Faith graduated with a 4.0 from the ABA approved Paralegal Certificate program at Rowan College at Gloucester County where she was awarded the Feather Quill Award for her achievement in legal research and writing.
+In May of 2015, Faith graduated with a 4.0 from the ABA approved Paralegal Certificate program at Rowan College at Gloucester County where she was awarded the Feather Quill Award for her academic achievement in legal research and writing.

-Faith also holds a Bachelor of Arts in Social Work from Rutgers, the State University of New Jersey.
-While attending school, Faith worked with and advocated for children in the child welfare and juvenile justice systems through internships with Camden County Women’s Center and Robins’ Nest Inc. She also helped to provide supplemental educational services to migrant children via employment with Gloucester County Special Services School District.
+Tiffany also holds a Bachelor of Arts in Social Work from Rutgers, the State University of New Jersey.
+While attending school, Faith worked with and advocated for children in the child welfare and juvenile justice systems through internships with Camden County Women’s Center and Robins’ Nest Inc. She also helped provide supplemental educational services to migrant children via employment with Gloucester County Special Services School District.

 Tiffany is an active member of the Philadelphia Bar Association, The Philadelphia Association of Paralegals, Keystone Alliance of Paralegal Associations, National Federation of Paralegal Associations, Inc., and Lambda Epsilon Chi National Paralegal Honor Society.